monster-js/monster-js/docs/store/selectors.md

 * `createSelector`: The `createSelector` utility helps in defining selectors by specifying the part of the state to select (`'counter'` in this case) and a function that maps the state slice to the desired value (`counter.count`).
 * `counterSelector`: This selector returns the `count` from the `counter` state.
 It can be reused in components to efficiently access the `count` value.

-## 3. Using Selectors in Weco JS Components
+## 3. Using Selectors in Monster JS Components

 Once you have defined a selector, you can use it in your components to access the relevant part of the state.